andrewruttenberg/IGV_Documentation/README.md

 </details>

 ### Finding the most likely location for a read
-Another useful think you can do in IGV is run a BLAT search on the sequence of a read.
-This can be useful as reads don't away align to the place they match most, insteads aligning differenty based on the aligment of its pair.
-It is also useful as there are many reapst region or simular sequnces in the genome and knowing a read has other simlar matches can be usful in variatn detection.
-Finally if the read spans a deletion compared to the refernce sequence, blating the read will show you the deletion.
-To run a BLAT search on a read right click the read and select `BLAT read sequence`
+Another useful thing you can do in IGV is run a BLAT search on the sequence of a read.
+This can be useful because reads don't always align to the place they match most, instead aligning differently based on the alignment of their pair.
+It is also useful because there are many repeat regions or similar sequences in the genome, and knowing a read has other similar matches can be useful in variant detection.
+Finally, if the read spans a deletion compared to the reference sequence, BLATting the read will show you the deletion.
+To run a BLAT search on a read, right-click the read and select `BLAT Read Sequence`.

 ### Challenge
 Set your window to `chr1:105963222-105963498`.
 You should see multiple red reads in the RL track (see below).
 Blat on of these red reads.
 About how many different aligments havew a score greater than 600
 <details><summary>Answer</summary>